lailudan/HEOR-Econ-Research/N-of-1_Ludan: A Longitudinal Neuro-Audit/README.md

-# N-of-1_Ludan: Vitals of a 40yo Primate
+# N-of-1_Ludan: Diagnosed YOPD at age of 39

 > **"Refusing to 'fuzz' through life.
 A Bayesian, math-driven audit of a Young-Onset Parkinson's journey, transforming personal history into structural evidence."**